BelalC/sign2text/README.md

                         name of pre-trained network to use
 ```

-NOTE - On a MacBook Pro (macOS SIERRA 16GB 1600MHz DDR3/2.2 GHz Intel Core i7) using the CPU only, it takes ~250ms to classify a single frame.
-This results in lag during real-time classification as the effective frame rate is only 5-10 frames.
-Performance is significantly improved if running on a GPU.
+NOTE - On a MacBook Pro (macOS SIERRA 16GB 1600MHz DDR3/2.2 GHz Intel Core i7) using the CPU only, it can take up to ~250ms to classify a single frame.
+This results in lag during real-time classification as the effective frame rate is anywhere from 1-10 frames per second,  depending on which model is running.
+MobileNet is the most efficient model.
+Performance for all models is is significantly improved if running on a GPU.

 # 1. American Sign Language